cwbaker/lalr/README.md

 # lalr

-*lalr* is a modern LALR(1) parser and parser generator.
+*lalr* is a modern LALR(1) parser and parser generator for C++.

-Features:
+## Features

-- LALR(1) parser generation from a BNF grammar DSL in C++.
+- LALR(1) parser generation from a BNF grammar.
-- Separate generation step is optional.
+- Separate grammar compilation step is optional.
 - Lexer actions for escape character conversion.
 - Lexer actions for feedback from the parser to the lexer.
 - Bind parser and lexer actions to `std::tr1::function` objects.